UK and EU leaders to meet Monday to finalise Northern Ireland deal

 SOVEREIGNTY CONCERNS

+Resolving the long-simmering tensions with Brussels could help unlock improved cooperation in other areas, including over the regulation of financial services and scientific research.

-As part of its exit agreement, Britain signed an accord with Brussels known as the Northern Ireland protocol to avoid imposing politically contentious checks along the 500-kilometre (310-mile) land border with Ireland.
+As part of its exit agreement, Britain signed an accord with Brussels known as the Northern Ireland protocol to avoid imposing politically contentious checks along the 500-km (310-mile) land border with Ireland.

 But the protocol effectively created a border for some goods moving from Britain because it kept Northern Ireland in the EU's single market for goods.
 That also left Northern Ireland subject to some EU rules even though it was not a member of the bloc.

-Perceptions that the protocol erodes Northern Ireland's place in the UK have sparked anger among many in pro-British communities.
+Perceptions that the protocol erodes Northern Ireland's place in the UK have sparked anger among many in unionist communities.

 ((william.james@thomsonreuters.com; @wjames_reuters; +44 20 7513 4401;))